Actindo-AG/Documentation/RetailSuiteWarehousing/Operation/02_ManageStock.md

 The main purpose of the *Warehousing* module is to manage the stock, that is, to post stock in, release stock from the warehouse, and transfer stock between storage locations.

-[comment]: <> (Reformulieren, klingt nach Overview)

 Stock postings are usually created automatically by the system, triggered by the creation and processing of business documents as configured in your workflow.
-For detailed information on the different stock postings, see [Posting types](../UserInterface/04_PostingTypes.md).
+For detailed information on the different stock postings and the automatic posting process, see [Posting types](../UserInterface/04_PostingTypes.md).

-[comment]: <> (and the automatic posting process... -> zu Posting types?)

 [comment]: <> (Evtl.
 Link zu Basic OM process hinzufügen, wenn online)